 Tanis M. Trenka MSCCC-SLP

 Upon graduation from ISU, Tanis moved back to Bozeman to complete her Certificate of Clinical Competency (CCC).
-Tanis has spent the past three years specializing in pediatric speech therapy with a vast mixture of disorders from expressive and receptive language disorders, articulation disorders, Autism, Pervasive Developmental Disorder, Asperger’s, Down Syndrome, Cerebral Palsy, patients requiring Augmentative Alternative Communication Devices, cleft palate, hearing loss, recurrent aspiration pneumonia, pediatric dysphagia, children with decreased oral motor skills for feeding/swallowing and for speech production, and overall developmental delay.
+Since her graduation in 2006, Tanis has spent her time specializing in pediatric speech therapy with a vast mixture of disorders from expressive and receptive language disorders, articulation disorders, Autism, Pervasive Developmental Disorder, Asperger’s, Down Syndrome, Cerebral Palsy, patients requiring Augmentative Alternative Communication Devices, cleft palate, hearing loss, recurrent aspiration pneumonia, pediatric dysphagia, children with decreased oral motor skills for feeding/swallowing and for speech production, and overall developmental delay.

 Tanis is excited to continue serving the children in the Gallatin Valley with all of their speech therapy needs at Trenka Speech-Language Services.